tomojitakasu/RTKLIB/readme.txt

 LICENSE

-The RTKLIB software package is distributed under the following BSD 2-clause license (http://opensource.org/licenses/BSD-2-Clause) and additional two exclusive clauses.
+The RTKLIB software package is distributed under the following BSD 2-clause license (http://opensource.org/licenses/BSD-2-Clause) and additional an exclusive clauses.
 Users are permitted to develop, produce or sell their own non-commercial or commercial products utilizing, linking or including RTKLIB as long as they comply with the license.